marionlamoureux/nifi_pseudonymisation_HoL/README.md

     - Ingest data from a local repository into HDFS
     - Pre-process the files while covering different pseudonymization and anonimyzation techniques*

-      *_There will be a strong focus on reversible techniques (pseudonymization), by opposition to anonimyzation (not reversible)._
+  _*There will be a strong focus on reversible techniques (pseudonymization), by opposition to anonimyzation (not reversible)_

     - Create separate tables for raw data and processed data